Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Introduction

+In this work, we make two important observations regarding \texttt{PREFETCHW} on Intel processors.
+First, although its purpose is to accelerate future writes, \texttt{PREFETCHW} works on data with \textit{read-only} permission.
+Second, the execution time of \texttt{PREFETCHW} is related to the current coherence state of the target data.
+With the first observation, an attacker on a different core than the victim can use \texttt{PREFETCHW} on the shared data between the attacker and the victim (which is usually read-only~\cite{fr}), to evict this data from the victim's private cache.
+In addition, the second observation means that the attacker can time the execution of \texttt{PREFETCHW} on the shared data between the attacker and victim to learn the coherence state changes of this data, which could be related to the victim's cache accesses.

-Based on \texttt{PREFETCHW}, we first propose two covert channel attacks: Prefetch+Load and Prefetch+Prefetch.
-In Prefetch+Load, the sender can send a bit by prefetching a shared data block between the sender and receiver (for ``1'') or not prefetching (for ``0'').
-The receiver receives the signal by loading the data and timing the load to determine it is a private cache hit (for ``0'') or LLC hit (for ``1'').
-In Prefetch+Prefetch, the sender transmits a bit by loading/not loading the shared data, and the receiver receives the bit by prefetching the data and timing the prefetch instruction to determine whether the sender loaded.
-We show that as far as we know, these attacks achieve \textit{higher transmission rate than all existing cache covert channel attacks}.
-Specifically, on a 3.4GHz Skylake processor, with less than 1\% bit error rate, the transmission rate can be 752KB/s for Prefetch+Load, and 743KB/s for Prefetch+Prefetch.
+Based on these two observations, we first propose two covert channel attacks: Prefetch+Load and Prefetch+Prefetch.
+In Prefetch+Load, the sender transmits a bit by prefetching (with \texttt{PREFETCHW}) the shared data between the sender and receiver (for ``1'') or not prefetching (for ``0'').
+The receiver (on a different core) receives the bit by loading this data and timing the load to determine if it is a local private cache hit (for ``0'') or a remote private cache hit (for ``1'').
+In Prefetch+Prefetch, the sender transmits a bit by loading (or not) the shared data, and the receiver receives the bit by prefetching the data and timing the prefetch instruction to determine whether the sender loaded.
+We show that our prefetch-based channels have very high capacities: on our Kaby Lake processor, when only using one shared cache line between the sender and receiver, the capacities are 840KB/s for Prefetch+Load, and 822KB/s for Prefetch+Prefetch, which are \textit{the highest single-line capacities among all existing CPU cache covert channels}.